26 Types of Insects in Texas

 Fleas

-Fleas are parasites that reside on the host’s exterior (i.e., they are ectoparasitic).
-They were a crucial link in the chain of events that led to the loss of a quarter of Europe’s population during the Middle Ages as they were the principal agents of the Black Death (bubonic plague).
+Fleas are parasites on the host’s exterior (i.e., ectoparasitic).
+They were a crucial link in the chain of events that led to the loss of a quarter of Europe’s population during the Middle Ages, as they were the principal agents of the Black Death (bubonic plague).

 These are tiny, wingless insects with a hard cuticle covered in numerous bristles.
-They also frequently have combs (ctenidia) made of wide, flattened spines.
-The adult flea ranges in size from 0.039 to 0.13 inches and feeds on the blood of birds and mammals, including humans.
+They also frequently have combs (ctenidia) of wide, flattened spines.
+The adult flea ranges in size from 0.039 to 0.13 inches and feeds on the blood of birds, mammals, and humans.

 Sphecius Speciosus is the official scientific name for this bug.
 The Eastern cicada-killer wasp, also known as the giant cicada killer, is a member of the wasp family Crabronidae.

-This is one of the types of insects in Texas that is characterized by its frightening appearance.
-Nonetheless, unless handled roughly, it is not hostile to people and is mostly harmless.
+This is one of the types of insects in Texas characterized by its frightening appearance.
+Nonetheless, it is not hostile to people unless handled roughly and is mostly harmless.

 It is a huge species, with the typical wasp-like black and yellow patterns and rusty transparent wings.
 Their behavior distinguishes them in addition to their size and coloration.